tangowithcode/tango_with_django_2/manuscript/chapter16-rango-hints.md

 {lang="python",linenos=off}
 	path('goto/', views.goto_url, name='goto'),

-Note that we are complying with specification in the previous chapter and using a mapping `name` of `goto`.
+Note that we are complying with the specification in the previous chapter and using a mapping `name` of `goto`.

 ### Updating the `category.html` Template
 The third step involves updating the `category.html` template.
 We were tasked to implement two changes, the first of which changed page links to use the new `goto_view()` view, rather than providing a direct URL link.
 Secondly, we were tasked to report back to users how many clicks each page had received.